ccapndave/ember.hx/README.md

 --macro macros.EmberJSGenerator.use()
 ```

+> Since Ember is under active development it is recommended to install via the cloned repository in order to get easy access to the latest bug fixes and features.

 ## Getting started

 Ember.hx applications start with a [Namespace](http://emberjs.com/documentation/#toc_creating-a-namespace).
 This is done on your entry class with controllers declared as static properties on the namespace.
 This class should be at the top level, and not within a package.